 The Parliamentary Meeting on the occasion of the United Nations Climate Change Conference (COP26) will take place on 7 November 2021 in Glasgow, United Kingdom.
 The Meeting is expected to adopt an outcome document.
-The Meeting co-Rapporteurs, Ms. Alessia Rotta, appointed by the Italian Parliament, and Mr. Alex Sobel, appointed by the British Group of the IPU, have prepared a preliminary draft of the outcome document, as presented below.
-IPU Members are invited to examine the preliminary draft and provide comments and observations on its form and content by 10 September 2021 at the latest.
-A revised draft outcome document will be adopted at the Pre-COP26 Parliamentary Meeting in Rome, Italy, on 8-9 October 2021.
+The Meeting co-Rapporteurs, Ms. Alessia Rotta, appointed by the Italian Parliament, and Mr. Alex Sobel, appointed by the British Group of the IPU, have revised the preliminary draft of the outcome document, based on amendments submitted within the deadline.
+This revised draft outcome document will be presented for adoption at the Pre-COP26 Parliamentary Meeting in Rome, Italy, on 8-9 October 2021.
+Further comments and observations to the revised draft document adopted in Rome can be sent to the IPU Secretariat by 22 October at the latest.
 The final outcome document will be finalized and adopted at the closing session of the Parliamentary Meeting at COP26 in Glasgow.

-1. We, parliamentarians from around the world, gathered in Glasgow at the Parliamentary Meeting on the occasion of the 26th Session of the Conference of the Parties (COP26) to the United Nations Framework Convention on Climate Change (UNFCCC), express deep concern that the climate crisis is becoming ever more urgent, and seek to amplify international calls for concerted and coordinated climate action by all States.
-We strongly urge all Parties to make COP26 a turning point by adopting ambitious commitments for a green and sustainable pandemic recovery which also ensures temperature increases do not exceed 1.5°C.

-Under the auspices of the Inter-Parliamentary Union (IPU) and following the 2. agreements achieved at the Parliamentary Meeting in preparation of the United Nations Climate Change Conference (COP26) at the Italian Parliament, we have assembled at the parliamentary meeting on the occasion of COP26 in Glasgow under the UK Presidency on 7 November 2021.
-Our position is founded on the scientific findings of the October 2018 Special Report of the Intergovernmental Panel on Climate Change (IPCC) that a rise in temperature beyond 1.5°C would trigger irreversible damage to our planet and endanger biodiversity, and that the threat of such dire consequences drives our common determination for action.
-To this end, we endorse the objective of the Paris Agreement under the UNFCCC to keep the global temperature rise well below 2°C above pre-industrial levels, and strongly support the requirement to secure net-zero greenhouse gas emissions by 2050.
-Net-zero can only be achieved through international collaboration, holding all nations to ambitious commitments by supporting innovation and strengthening transparency and accountability, including through parliamentary oversight and legislative scrutiny.
+- 1. We, parliamentarians from around the world, gathered in Glasgow at the Parliamentary Meeting on the occasion of the 26th Session of the Conference of the Parties (COP26) to the United Nations Framework Convention on Climate Change (UNFCCC), express deep concern that the need to act on the climate crisis is becoming ever more urgent, and seek to amplify international calls for concerted and coordinated climate action by all States.
+We strongly urge all Parties to make COP26 a turning point by adopting and implementing ambitious commitments for a green, inclusive and sustainable pandemic recovery which also ensures global temperature increase does not exceed 1.5°C. - 2.
+Under the auspices of the Inter-Parliamentary Union (IPU) and following the agreements achieved at the Parliamentary Meeting in preparation of the United Nations Climate Change Conference (COP26) at the Italian Parliament, we have assembled at the parliamentary meeting on the occasion of COP26 in Glasgow under the UK Presidency on 7 November 2021.
+Our position is founded on the scientific findings of the Intergovernmental Panel on Climate Change, including its Sixth Assessment Report published on 9 August 2021, which shows that greenhouse gas emissions from previous human activity are responsible for approximately 1.1°C of warming.
+In addition, the report states with virtual certainty that irreversible change is already underway, and that the global temperature is expected to reach or exceed 1.5°C of warming by 2040.